 But this doesn't mean that meat and dairy are bad for you.
-Many animal-based foods can offer health benefits and essential nutrition that support your weight loss goals—specifically high amounts of protein, zinc, iron, calcium, and vitamin B12.
+Many animal-based foods can offer health benefits and essential nutrients that support your weight loss goals—specifically high amounts of protein, zinc, iron, calcium, and vitamin B12.
 There is also no research proving 100% plant-based diets are better than a balanced, healthy meat-based diet that includes plenty of plant foods.
 It just depends on the person and personal preference!

-Just as you can eat a poor quality meat-based diet, it is also possible to eat a poor plant-based diet.
+Just as you can eat a poor-quality meat-based diet, it is also possible to eat a poor plant-based diet.
 After all, french fries and Oreos are technically Vegan.
 Additionally, balancing your macros (especially protein) can feel more challenging on a 100% plant-based diet (even more so if you are following a whole-foods, plant-based program).

 - Can include high intakes of nutrient-dense foods